 Jessica also regularly speaks on podcasts, webinars and at live events.
 She was recently a guest on Emma Gannon’s Control, Alt, Delete Podcast; and has appeared on the Tough Girl Podcast and guest hosted Izzy Judd’s Let’s Talk Fertility.
 She also regularly chairs and speaks at arts, science and book festivals; book shops and book clubs; schools and universities – from Southbank’s Women of the World Festival to Waterstones, the University of the Third Age to the National Theatre.

 Trusteeships and directorships

-Jessica has held a number of non executive positions in the world of fertility and the arts:- she has been a trustee of the national charity Fertility Network UK; a patient adviser to the HFEA, the government’s independent regulator of fertility treatment; and is a member of the Fertility Education Initiative, chaired by Professor Adam Balen.
+Jessica has held a number of non executive positions in the world of fertility and the arts:- she has been a trustee of the national charity Fertility Network UK; a patient adviser to the HFEA, the government’s independent regulator of fertility treatment; and a member of the Fertility Education Initiative.
 She has also been a trustee/non executive director of numerous arts organisations including Royal Lyceum Theatre Edinburgh, Opera Holland Park, Crying Out Loud, Told By An Idiot and UK Theatre.

 A fertility archive

 In 2019 the Wellcome Trust initiated the process of acquiring Jessica’s personal and professional archive to ensure long term access to researchers and the public to what is increasingly becoming regarded as a ground-breaking body of work on fertility and family in the modern world.